The Special Role of Toroidal Black Holes in Holography: 5. Just Under the Event Horizon

-Notice that, in contrast to the situation considered by Marolf \cite{kn:marolf}, we are \emph{not} assuming here that the emitted black hole is extremal or even near-extremal\footnote{In \cite{kn:107} we assumed that the emitted black hole is extremal.
-However, that was done merely in order to put a lower bound on the black hole entropy: the point being that, among all toroidal black holes of given mass and side length, the extremal ones have the smallest entropy.}.
-(Near-extremality is measured not by the size of $r^{\textsf{E}}_{\textsf{H}}$ but rather by the dimensionless ratio $\left(r^{\textsf{E}}_{\textsf{H}} - r^{\textsf{E}}_{\textsf{C}}\right)/r^{\textsf{E}}_{\textsf{H}}$.)
-Despite this, we arrive at a similar conclusion: for the (classical) toroidal black holes emitted by larger toroidal black holes in accordance with the WGC, \emph{the singularity lies ``just under'' the event horizon}: a generic object falling through the event horizon would meet the singularity almost instantly.
+In short: for (classical) toroidal black holes emitted by ``primordial'' toroidal black holes in accordance with the WGC, \emph{the singularity lies ``just under'' the event horizon}: a generic object falling through the event horizon would meet the singularity almost instantly.